-Depending on what services are to be offered, they can be connected to the above mentioned facilities or retained as an own entity.
+Depending on what services are to be offered, they can be connected to the above-mentioned facilities or retained as an own entity.
 Registration requirements are the same as above.
-Services could be contracting, after sales service or whatever could be summarised under this title.
+Services could be contracting, after sales service, management, consulting or whatever could be summarised under this title.
+Free professions however require licensing through their professional associations in Germany.
+Their legal types of entities however are not necessarily limited to professional partnerships but may be registered as limited liability companies or in some cases as joint stock companies.

-6.1.4 R&D
+6.1.4 R & D